simrannerval/Glitch_Classification_Example_Code/README.md

 </p>

 In the [Nerval et al. (2025, 2503.10798)](https://arxiv.org/abs/2503.10798) paper, we present the first algorithm to differentiate between electronic noise, cosmic rays, and point sources, enabling the removal of undesired signals while retaining true astrophysical signals during TOD pre-processing.
-Our algorithm utilizes machine learning to classify these glitches, using statistics that summarize the focal plane layout and TODs of the glitches as features of a random forest.
+Our algorithm utilizes machine learning to classify these glitches, using statistics that summarize the focal plane layout and TODs of the glitches as features for a random forest.
 Any source that is found with high probability (>70%) is then removed from the cuts objects prior to mapmaking.
+A diagram outlining our pipeline and example maps comparing our method to the original ACT pipeline can be seen in Figure 2.

 <p align="center">
   <img src="figures/combined_figure_flowchart_and_maps.png" width="80%" />